Sign up for our Device Identity Webinar Series!

-The Smallstep Agent brings automated certificate management, device identity, and configuration management features to your endpoints.
+The Smallstep Agent brings automated certificate management, device identity, and configuration management features to your endpoints across macOS, Windows, and Linux.

 Introduction

-This guide covers manual installation of the Smallstep Agent on:
+This guide covers installation of the Smallstep Agent on:

 • Supported operating systems: